PSC Scholarship (Medicine/Dentistry): 2026 Public Healthcare Leadership Profile

 Award Components

-- Monthly living allowance and book grant to offset clinical-year expenses
+- Monthly living allowance and book grant, where offered, to offset clinical-year expenses—verify current amounts.

-- Reserved Leadership-in-HealthCare attachments during residency or early career to accelerate exposure to policy and systems work
+- Leadership-in-healthcare attachments during residency or early career to accelerate exposure to policy and systems work.

 Eligibility Highlights